← Back to Blog

 Yes, for analysts, finance teams, and business owners who live in Excel and are already on a Claude paid plan.
 The formula debugging alone saves enough time to justify the add-in.
 The scenario testing and model scaffolding are genuine workflow improvements, not demo features.

-Who it is not for: free plan users (no access), Google Sheets users (no add-in exists), or developers who need VBA and Power Query automation (Claude Code is the better tool for that).
+Who it is not for: free plan users (they cannot access it), Google Sheets users (no add-in exists), or developers who need VBA/Power Query automation (Claude Code is the better tool for that).

 Claude for Excel FAQ.